totalspectrum/tinyscript/README.md

     <elsepart> ::= "else" <string>
     <whilestmt> ::= "while" <expr> <string> [<elsepart>]

-As with subroutines, the strings in if and while statements are parsed and interpreted on an as-needed basis.
+As with functions, the strings in if and while statements are parsed and interpreted on an as-needed basis.
 Any non-zero expression is treated as true, and zero is treated as false.
 As a quirk of the implementation, it is permitted to add an "else" clause to a while statement;
 any such clause will always be executed after the loop exits.

+    <returnstmt> ::= "return" <expr>

+Return statements are used to terminate a function and return a value to its caller.

     <printstmt> ::= "print" <printitem> [ "," <printitem>]+
     <printitem> ::= <string> | <expr>